azmigueldario/giardia_mlst_2023/notebook/2023_giardia_mlst.md

 ### 20240116 - Reran pipeline

 - By mistake, the original results of assembly of all data were deleted.
 As no backup is available, I run the job again (`/scripts/assembly_and_qc.sh`)
+- After tweaking the config file, I will verify how it runs in a pilot sample and then assemble the full batch

 ## Progress and pending work